Munawwar/preact-svg-icon/README.md

 Many SVG icon solutions converts SVGs to JSX when creating their icon components.

 1. This means the entire SVG is now inside your javascript file.
 JS gets larger, and as the larger your JS gets the slower it gets to parse and execute.
-If the SVG were to be loaded by browser directly then that would be more ideal.
+If the SVG were to be already in the HTML or downloaded by browser then that would be more ideal.

 2. The icons are potentially repeated across JS bundles (e.g. if code splitting is used).
 It would be nicer if browser could cache the SVGs across pages like how regular images can be cached.